-But don’t just take my word for it, check out the amazing “Before” and “After” photos of Ashley Donahoo, who used LIVESTRONG.COM’s MyPlate to lose 137 pounds!
-And you can’t have amazing “BEFORE” and “AFTER” pics, unless you buckle down and take your “BEFORE” pics now!
+But you can't have an amazing "before" and "after" transformation experience unless you buckle down and take your "before" pics now!
 Read on for some tips on how to take the best pic.

 In the summer of 2012, I was in a two-month Beachbody fitness program test group and I lost 20 pounds in 60 days.
-While I did not love taking my "BEFORE" photos, they did help to motivate me through the program, and they served to visually document the story of my fitness achievement.
+While I didn't love taking my "before" photos, they did help to motivate me through the program, and they served to visually document the story of my fitness achievement.

 Without them, it's not as apparent how much of a difference that 20 pounds made to my appearance.
 Even if you only aim to lose five or 10 pounds, you might surprise yourself at your physical transformation.
-Love handles may disappear or a stomach pooch.
-Sometimes photos will show more than the numbers on scale do!
+Love handles may disappear or a stomach pooch may flatten out.
+Sometimes photos show more than the numbers on scale do!
 For example, as you can see below, even my face looked different and better.

-By the way, it's understandable and fully acceptable NOT to smile in your "Before" photos.
+By the way, it's totally understandable NOT to smile in your "before" photos.
 You may not feel happy with how you look.
 The photos may be a wake-up call that you're unhappy with what you see.

 Also, remember that you don't need to show your photos to anyone.
 You can keep them just for yourself.
-Or you can tape them to your fridge as a motivation to eat properly and eat less.
+Or you can tape them to your fridge as a motivation to eat properly and stay active.

-Guys should take pics wearing shorts or a swimsuit without a shirt, while women should wear a bikini or fitted gym shorts and a sports bra.
+1. Guys should take pics wearing shorts or a swimsuit without a shirt, while women should wear a bikini or fitted gym shorts and a sports bra.
 It's important to see your stomach, so don't suck that tummy in!
-You may see your most pronounced changes in the stomach area.
+You may see your most pronounced changes in that area.

-1. Get a friend to help you take the photos, or use a tripod or the auto-timer on your camera.
-A friend will be most helpful to get your body centered in the frame, especially in photos taken from the back.
+2. Get a friend to help you take the photos or use a tripod or the auto-timer on your camera.
+A friend will be most helpful to get your body centered in the frame, especially for photos taken from the back.

-2. Stand in front of a blank, plain-colored wall, with as little distraction or clutter behind you as possible.
+3. Stand in front of a blank, plain-colored wall, with as little distraction or clutter behind you as possible.
 You're the star of the show here!

-3. Remember to take your photos regularly in those same positions (and even same clothing): on day one, day 15, day 30, day 60, and so on.
+5. Remember to take your photos regularly in those same positions (and even same clothing): on day one, day 15, day 30, day 60, and so on.
 That way it's easier to see exactly how your body has changed.